-The classes are staffed by professionals in the area of special education (most instructors have advanced degrees in special education, physical therapy, occupational therapy, music therapy, psychology, social work or speech therapy).
-Assistants are hired high school seniors and college students, and volunteers range from junior high students to mature adults.
+Our classes are staffed by professionals in the field of special education.
+(Most instructors have advanced degrees in special education, physical therapy, occupational therapy, music therapy, psychology, social work or speech therapy.)
+Assistants are college students and high school students.
+Our volunteers range from junior high students to adults.

 Shelley Levy, Director of the Guttenberg Center for Special Services

-Shelley has over thirty years of professional experience working with children, teens and adults with special needs as well as curriculum design and program development.
-Bringing her a wealth of innovation and expertise to the JCC, Shelley has grown programming for people in our community with “special abilities” in all aspects of programming.
-She is also an adjunct instructor at several colleges and universities in the New York/Northern New Jersey area.
+Shelley has over thirty years of professional experience working with children, teens and adults with disabilities as well as curriculum design and program development.
+Bringing a wealth of innovation and expertise to the JCC, Shelley has grown programming for people in our community with “special abilities” in all aspects of programming.
+She has also served as an adjunct instructor at several colleges and universities in the New York/Northern New Jersey area.
 Shelley is a graduate of Hunter College of the City University of New York with both a Bachelor of Arts Degree and a Master of Science in Education of the Deaf, Hard of Hearing and Communication Disorders.